wortellen/qubership-mistral-operator/docs/public/grafana-dashboard.md

 * `Mistral Engine pods` - Displays the current number of available Mistral Engine pods.
 * `Mistral Notifier pods` - Displays the current number of available Mistral Notifier pods.
 * `Mistral Monitoring pods` - Displays the current number of available Mistral Monitoring pods.
+* `Mistral pods restart count` – Displays the total number of restarts for each Mistral pod over the selected time range.
+* `Mistral pod restarts by reason` – Shows the reason for the most recent container termination (for example, OOMKilled, Error, or Completed) for each Mistral pod.

 ## Total Mistral Entities